heatherkopp/heatherkopp.github.io/Teaching.md

 title: Teaching
 ---
 ### Overview
-As a graduate instructor, four primary goals I have include providing instruction on the social science of political science, creating student-driven opportunities that build students’ analytical skills, preparing students for success beyond the classroom, and being a welcoming and respectful instructor.
+My teaching philosophy is motivated by four main goals: helping students think as social scientists, creating student-driven opportunities that build students’ analytical skills, preparing students for success beyond the classroom, and being a welcoming and respectful instructor.

 I work towards these goals by emphasizing the importance of theory and evidence when comprehending, evaluating, and conducting political science research; designing student-led assignments that allow students to scientifically analyze real-life cases and engage in the political science literature; providing students with writing, organizational, reading comprehension, communication, data, and additional skills that they can take with them to future courses, graduate school, and post-undergradute careers; and creating course schedules and reading lists that showcase topics and work from a wide variety of scholars.